kodyvajjha/ocaml-dlx/README.md

 make tests
 ```

-Example usage of this program to solve Sudoku, the [https://en.wikipedia.org/wiki/M%C3%A9nage_problem](Ménage problem)
+Example usage of this program to solve Sudoku, the [Ménage problem](https://en.wikipedia.org/wiki/M%C3%A9nage_problem)
 and the Langford pairs problem are shown in the `bin` directory.
 You can run them
 as: